jhucsf/fall2022/assign/assign02.md

 Milestone 1 requires implementing all of the drawing functions in C.

-The `test_drawing_functions.c` test program has a reasonably comprehensive set of unit tests for the drawing functions themselves.
+The `test_drawing_funcs.c` test program has a reasonably comprehensive set of unit tests for the drawing functions themselves.
 You can compile and run this program using the commands